chongjh11/WorldWideEarthquake/README.md

 - Downloaded MATLAB
 - Internet access to USGS
 - Download 'borders', 'etopo1_ice_gi2', 'm_map' - already provided in WWE_v2
+  - You will need to have these folders in the same directory as the WorldWideEQ scripts

 Version 1.0